 Plex will attempt to automatically select an audio track with the language set here in media with multiple audio tracks.
 The following logic will be used to try to choose the most appropriate audio track:

-- If an audio track that matches your preferred audio language is found, it will be used, else
+- If an audio track that matches your preferred audio language is found, the first one will be used, else

 - If there are multiple unknown language audio tracks, the first track will be used, else